Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Estimation in a linear potential outcome panel

 Proposition \ref{prop:unit-fe-additive-general-case} decomposes the finite population probability limit of the unit fixed effects estimator into three terms.
-The first term is an average of contemporaneous dynamic causal coefficients, describing how the contemporaneous causal coefficients covary with the within-unit transformed assignments over the assignment mechanism.
+The first term is a weighted average of contemporaneous dynamic causal coefficients, describing how the contemporaneous causal coefficients covary with the within-unit transformed assignments over the assignment mechanism.
 The second term captures how past causal coefficients covary with the within-unit transformed treatments and arises due to the presence of dynamic causal effects.
-The last term is an additional error that arises due to the possible relationship between the demeaned counterfactual $\nu_{i, t}(\textbf{0})$ and the average, demeaned treatment assignment.
-This result is related to results in \cite{ImaiKim(19)}, which show that fixed effects estimators do not recover a contemporaneous causal effect in the presence of carryover effects in a super-population framework.
-Proposition \ref{prop:unit-fe-additive-general-case} provides an exact decomposition of the finite population limiting bias in the unit fixed effects estimator in terms of the underlying dynamic causal effects.
+The last term is an additional error that arises due to the possible relationship between the demeaned counterfactual $\widecheck{Y}_{i, t}(\textbf{0})$ and the average, demeaned treatment assignment.
+A sufficient condition for the last term to be equal zero is for the counterfactual outcomes to be time invariant $Y_{i,t}({\mathbf 0}) = \alpha_{i}$, in which case $\widecheck{Y}_{i, t}(\textbf{0}) = 0$ for all $i \in [N], t \in [T]$.
+Therefore, the last term is zero whenever unit fixed effects are correctly summarize the variation in the ``control-only'' counterfactual outcomes across units and time.

+Proposition \ref{prop:unit-fe-additive-general-case} is related to yet crucially different from results in \cite{ImaiKim(19)}, which show that the unit fixed effects estimator recover a weighted average of unit-specific contemporaneous causal effects if there are no carryover effects.
+In contrast, we establish that the unit fixed effects estimator does \textit{not} recover a weighted average of unit-specific contemporaneous causal effects in the presence of carryover effects and persistence in the treatment path assignment mechanism.